chevah/geck/docs/office/onboarding.rst

 * Request for VPN certificates to connect to internal servers/services.

-* You will need a Trac account setup.
+* You will need a GitHub account associated with Chevah org.
-  Trac tickets are used for managing work items since there is no support with the web-based GitHub issue/task/defect management
-  Trac also contains wiki pages to other documentation.
+  Create a personal GitHub account and ask a team member to add you to the Chevah org.

 * Get to know the team by checking the dedicated page in our private wiki.